azyablov/sros_bng_observability/README.md

 Help debug distributed systems by correlating requests across different services.

-***BNG use-case applicability:*** Has this something to do with *BNG*?
+***MAG use-case applicability:*** Has this something to do with *MAG* ?
 At the first glance no, but if we look deeper and start considering the whole network and distributed system, which is the case, then things like traffic path, apprearance of subcriber on the different NEs with relevant state and metrics data could be considered as a trace.

-# Alerting Pillars of BNG
+#  Alerting pillars of BNG

 What are the best practices to alert?
 Well, let's not reinvent a wheel again, since we have quite nice guidelines and best practices from  Niall Richard Murphy, Betsy Beyer, Chris Jones, Jennifer Petoff [Site Reliability Engineering](https://learning.oreilly.com/library/view/site-reliability-engineering/9781491929117/).
 Let's summarise here some key technical and operational aspects of the alerting process:

-1. Alert on the data (state and metrics) from *BNG* devices, CORE and Aggregation layer routers connected to Fixed Access NEs:
+1. Alert on the data (state and metrics) from *MAG*  devices, CORE and Aggregation layer routers connected to Fixed Access NEs:
    - High CPU usage and memory usage.
    - High latency: reach out an *NE*.
    - Links saturation.